John Roman Baker

-John Roman Baker is a British writer and theatre director.
+John Roman Baker (born September 2, 1944) is a British writer and theatre director.

 Theatre

 In 1975, his first play Limitations launched the first season of the Gay Sweatshop Theatre company.
 In 1989, his play Crying Celibate Tears was presented at the Sussex Aids Centre) within the context of the Brighton Festival.
 A 'festival within a festival', staged at the Sussex Aids Centre, also included work by Philip Core, Peter Burton and Neil Bartlett.
 Crying Celibate Tears received critical acclaim from the Brighton press, The Guardian and Plays and Players and was the launching pad for Aids Positive Underground Theatre, the company founded by Baker as a positive cultural response.

 In June 1992, Michael Arditti, wrote in Plays International that: "...in England too the theatrical response [to AIDS] has been maturing ... and has come of age with John Roman Baker's "Crying Celibate Tears Trilogy" ...
 The keynotes of Mr Baker's writing are already in evidence; a barbed wit, an utter lack of sentimentality and a refusal to shy away from unpalatable truths ... the one horror which is happily absent being political correctness. ...
 In short, this is the real world: a humorous, harrowing, heartening world, and one which remains engrossing for the entire six hours of its length. ...
 Seen as a whole, the Trilogy is an overwhelming experience."

 At the 1993 Edinburgh Fringe, Aaron Hicklin wrote for The Independent: "Aids Positive Underground are no sissies.
 "Easy" is uncomfortable viewing, often disturbing, and ugly to watch, considerably more than a safe-sex message.
 It is about love and dignity, loss and anger."